Sivome/Sivome.github.io/_posts/2019-03-09-Reporting_Proteomics_Results.md

 ```

 You can download the fasta file [here](https://www.uniprot.org/uniprot/?query=S288c+AND+reviewed%3Ayes&sort=score).

 if you read the [earlier blog](https://sivome.github.io/proteomics/2019/03/02/Proteomics-with-OMSSA.html), it is easy to figure out how to use the fasta file for proteomics search with OMSSA.

-There is something called target-decoy database that is recommended to use for proteomics search.
-As the name says, we need to append a decoy version of the fasta file to the original fasta file to create this target-decoy database.
-OMSSA then scores the peaks in the mgf file to the peptides obtained from the protein sequences from target+decoy version.
-OMSSA or other similar database search program then uses the metrics from decoy hits properly choosing the _true hits_.
+There is an additional step that needs to be done before the OMSSA search.
+This step is needed to get better heuristics on the search engine results.
+Instead of using only the protein sequences found in the SwissProt database, we additionally append the _reverse_ version of the protein sequences to the original fasta file.
+This is then called target-decoy database.
+OMSSA then scores the peaks in the mgf file to the peptides obtained from the protein sequences from **target + decoy** version.
+OMSSA or other similar database search program then uses the metrics from decoy hits to properly filter out the possible false positives, eventually choosing *only* the _true hits_.
 More information on the target-decoy database search [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2922680/).

-[There is a open-source perl script](https://edwardslab.bmcb.georgetown.edu/mascot/help/decoy_help.html) available that does this job of appending decoy version of the fasta file to the target fasta file.
+[There is an open-source perl script](https://edwardslab.bmcb.georgetown.edu/mascot/help/decoy_help.html) available that does this job of appending decoy version of the fasta file to the target fasta file.
 The decoy version, in the current blog, will have ###REV### appended to the protein name.
-You can do a simple string match to this _###REV###_ to identify and filter out these hits, post-OMSSA search.
-Here, I will not use a stringent FDR approach, but use a simple filter based on decoy hits, i.e., cut-off of E-value (BLAST-like score used in OMSSA searches).
+You can do a simple string match of the omssa output search results to this _###REV###_ string to identify and filter out these reverse hits.
+Here, I will not use a stringent FDR approach as described in the above paper, but use a simple filter based on decoy hits.

 I already talked about how to run an OMSSA search in my earlier blog, and there is a [github repo](https://github.com/viswam78/searchOMSSA) to set up the OMSSA searches.
-Here, I want to focus on how to best report the actual proteomics search results.
+So, let's look at analyzing OMSSA output and report the data using Jupyter Notebook.
+For the current blog, I converted the original python notebook (.pynb) to markdown and added the text!
+[The markdown, along with figures are then transferred to a github repo which then using jekyll pages is presented here as a blog](https://sivome.github.io/).